 MOXI has two accessible parking spaces behind the building off Kimberly Street.
 In addition, there are accessible spaces in City Lot #13 at the train station, adjacent to MOXI.
 Additional information about getting to MOXI and parking is available here.

 Enter the museum at the front entrance at 125 State Street.
 There is an accessible walkway along the north side of the museum (between the museum and the railroad tracks) from our accessible parking spaces to the front entrance.
-Once inside the museum, pay for admission and get a wristband from a MOXI guest services staff member at the front desk.
+Once inside the museum, pay for admission and get a hand stamp from a MOXI guest services staff member at the front desk.
 Then you are ready to go and explore!

 The front desk at the museum entrance has resources to help with accessibility.
 We have sensory backpack kits available to check out at the front desk on a first-come, first-served basis.
 These backpacks are designed to make a visit to MOXI more enjoyable for visitors with sensory needs.
 Sensory backpack kits include: noise reduction headphones, fidget toys, sunglasses, and “if lost please call” wristbands.
 Sensory backpack kits are free for visitors.
 There is also a wheel chair to assist with mobility available on a first-come, first-served basis.
 You will need to leave a valid driver’s license at the front desk while using any of the accessibility resources.